Gokhan-Acar/example-repo/README.md

-# Example Repository
+# Example Repsitory
-This is a sample repo, hello world!
+This is a sample repo, hello coders!

+This is a second change.